microsoft/AI-Pex-for-SDC/Week1/Readme.md

 - Pitch deck about Azure workloads for AI Intelligence Application
   - Azure AI & Azure App & Azure Data Platform

-# Contents: Pitch Deck
+# Contents: Walk through AI-Pex and Week 1
 You can use the content to understand partner's business and opportunity to growth.

-Contents put here;